KayFrimp/alx-low_level_programming/0x0D-preprocessor/README.md

 2. 2-main.c - Program prints the name of the program file.

 3. 3-function_like_macro.h - Defines a function-like macro ABS(x) that computes the absolute value of a number x.

+4. 4-sum.h - Defines a function-like macro SUM(x, y) that computes the sum of the numbers x and y.